ELEVATE-Project/user/docker.readme.md

         https://github.com/ELEVATE-Project/user/blob/master/src/.env.sample

-To run the elevate-users application with dependicies , you can go with the docker compose, using the below docker-compose you can start the application
+To run the elevate-users application with dependencies , you can go with the docker compose, using the below docker compose you can start the application

         https://github.com/ELEVATE-Project/user/blob/master/docker-compose.yml